 The same is true of track-based interval training.
 It doesn’t matter what your current speed is, or your level of fitness, track training sessions will take you to your next level of running – whatever your starting point.

 If you’re at all apprehensive about just turning up please let us know and we’ll do our best to welcome you.
-If we know you’re coming we can make sure you don’t get locked out, assign a friendly running buddy to show you the ropes, and generally look after you.
+If we know you’re coming we can assign a friendly running buddy to show you the ropes, and generally look after you.
 Email any of the names on the Contact Us page.

 Where is it?